garlic0x1/chrome-crawler/README.md

 # chrome-crawler
 Crawls URLs from stdin with headless chromium.
-Use `-p` to enable form submission and find injection points for XSS.
+Performs a passive crawl by default, but with `-p` flag it fills out forms and searches for reflected inputs

 # Installation
 Go install from remote source is broken for some reason